Demonstration of a quantum C-NOT Gate in a Time-Multiplexed fully reconfigurable photonic processor: Discussion

 \section{Discussion}

-In this work we reported on a TM scheme that exploits dynamical polarization operations to translate the photonic C-NOT interferometric scheme from a path to a temporal encoding with high fidelity.
+In this work, after discussing our TM scheme, we have shown a platform that exploits dynamical polarization operations to translate the photonic C-NOT scheme from a path to a temporal encoding with high fidelity.
 Moreover, the employed experimental platform grants us the ability to deterministically prepare different input control-target states, including superpositions at the single qubit level.
-This feature allows us to exploit our source efficiently by using both photons from a single generation event, hence removing additional losses and phase instabilities deriving from heralding on consecutive generation instances.
-This ability is also crucial in order to generate entanglement between the two qubits and has allowed us to use our platform to produce the four Bell states.
-In this sense, we have shown that our TM scheme has the ability of performing both single- and two-qubit gates.
-Moreover, the inherently scalable nature of TM, allows us to envision an arbitrary large network based on the parallelization of TM-encoded photonic quantum gates.
-Hence, our result paves the way to the realization of more complex TM evolution networks featuring a multitude of input and output modes, with no significant limitation in the input states that can be launched in the the network.
+This feature allows us to exploit our source efficiently by using both photons from a single generation event.\\ Additionally, using the fact that we can reconfigure the active elements of our system, we have shown how it can be employed to combine single- and two-qubit gates to generate quantum entanglement.\\ The system would also support, states involving more than two photons which may be implemented populating more than a single input \tb.\\ However, transmission efficiency within the TM setup is a critical parameter.